-- 1. Start by plugging an audio signal source into the Audio In jack. - 2.
+- 1. Start by plugging an audio signal source into the Audio In jack.
+This is a stereo input. - 2.
 Push the PADS button to display the sample bank. - 3.
 Touch a pad in the grid to select it.
 With the pad selected, press the INFO button.
 If the pad is empty, blackbox will display the Load and Record screen.
 If the pad is already loaded, blackbox will display the Waveform screen.
-Press the Pad Mode icon to the left of the WAV file name at the top of the screen and then touch New Recording.
+If you are on the Waveform screen, press the Pad Mode icon to the left of the WAV file name at the top of the screen and then touch New Recording.
 You will now see the Load and Record screen.